Literature - Finding Articles

 The world’s leading source of articles and chapters on literature, language, folklore and related culture.

 Collections of articles from a variety of humanities and social sciences.
-We have bought the collection which includes Literature and Film so this is excellent for Literature students.
+We have bought the collection which includes Literature and Film.
+Not only an excellent for Literature students, it is useful for subjects as far ranging as Computer Games, Theatre and Music Technology.

 • ELH (in Library only)